 Chandru wanted his mother to close down the old house and move with him to America, she wanted to give me a pair of traditional brass lamps, a heirloom piece, so come and take it It was not the old familiar place any more In less than two kilometres I had lost my way four times.
-Asking for directions is a woman's preoccupation they say The auto driver was quick, 'Oh, it's right next to the next road hump, just slow down and you will hit it What gym?
-The postman, I thought would lead I missed it.
-The traffic police was more helpful, Just go back and it's at the first signals' It was the same one I had passed The doctor in a fancy car was more specific • Take a right.
-It's right next to the superspeciality his father is going to the market, will come later. diagnostic centre, you can't miss it' I just stood there wondering which way to turn His right was my left.
+Asking for directions is a woman's preoccupation they say The auto driver was quick, 'Oh, it's right next to the next road hump, just slow down and you will hit it'

+I missed it.
+The traffic police was more helpful, Just go back and it's at the first signals' It was the same one I had passed

+The doctor in a fancy car was more specific • Take a right.
+It's right next to the superspeciality diagnostic centre, you can't miss it' His right was my left.

 Surely they were on a weekend picnic the SUV was full of sweat shirts and football It's behind the gym auntie, just drive on'